godiard/help-activity/source/finance.rst

 Budget
 ~~~~~~

 In the budget tab, we are able to see how we are doing in each category and assign budgets to each one.
-This is great and simple way for tracking spending.
+This is a great and simple way for tracking spending.

 .. image:: ../images/finance_budget.PNG